markpub/markpub/docs/MarkPub Quickstart.md

 git push
 ```

-Netlify deployment steps are governed by the included `netlify.toml` configuration automatically:
+Netlify deployment steps are governed by the included `netlify.toml`
+Netlify deployment:
 - Installs all required dependencies
 - Builds with full search functionality
 - Enables Git commit tracking for the Recent Changes page
 - Deploys to a public URL

-After deployment to Netlify, you will have a static website where:
+After deployment with Netlify, there is a static website where:
 - Changes are deployed automatically when pushed to GitHub
 - Multiple contributors can edit via GitHub
 - Fulltext search works out of the box